 When we meet, our sessions will be kept confidential.* We will discuss areas in which you wish to grow or I might simply be a trusted person for you to speak with.
 My job is to create an environment where you can feel safe to express yourself and we can work together to create a solution for any issue you might be experiencing.

 The format for our sessions will be based upon what you would like to work on.
 This is a collaborative experience and one where we find solutions together.
 Sometimes you might see the counsellor for just a few sessions.
 And other times, you might need more time to work through your issue.
 We will keep an open mind, but will work to discover benchmarks and milestones so that you know when you’re feeling better about a problem.

 There are several ways to make an appointment: you can send an email to email@example.com or you can drop-by my office, which is located in the administration hallway at the Junior RISS campus.
 Students may self-refer, teachers may make a recommendation, or parents may contact me.

 ***Important Information for all Students, Parents & Teachers***

-* In cases of child abuse, suicidal threat to oneself, or harm to others, I am required by Dutch law to report such incidences to local authorities.
+* In cases of child abuse, suicidal threat to oneself, or harm to others, I am required by Dutch law to report such incidents to local authorities.